Mwabvi Wildlife Reserve: Geography

-It is a very remote area which makes it not easily accessible to people.
-Walking tours can be arranged by the parks Game Rangers.
+It is a very remote area which makes it difficult to access.
+Walking tours can be arranged by the park's Game Rangers.
 Otherwise the only way to get into the park is in a 4x4 vehicle.

 Wildlife

-Mwabvi Wildlife Reserve previously served as a habitat to all of Africa’s “Big Five” game animals, hosting a much wider diversity of fauna than today.
-In the mid-20th century, the last of Malawi’s black rhinoceros population was located within the reserve.
+Mwabvi Wildlife Reserve previously served as a habitat to all of Africa's “Big Five” game animals, hosting a much wider diversity of fauna than today.
+In the mid-20th century, the last of Malawi's black rhinoceros population was located here.
 However, decades of heavy poaching have reduced Megafauna populations.
 By the late 20th century, black rhinoceros, elephants, and lions were extirpated from the reserve.
-Today, the only remaining population of Africa's "Big Five" game animals is the Cape buffalo.
+Today, Cape buffalo remaind the only "Big Five" resident here.

 Several antelope species and other small to mid-sized mammals are still commonly found in the reserve.
 These include small herds of Nyala, Sable antelope, Greater kudu, Impala, Suni, and Common duiker.
 Warthogs, baboons, and vervet monkeys also inhabit Mwabvi.

 Larger predators are infrequently observed in the reserve. leopards, spotted hyenas, jackals, and servals have been recorded, but in very low numbers.
 There are no resident lion prides, although lions residing primarily in neighboring Mozambique have been seen in the reserve.

 Mwabvi has a diverse bird population, with over 270 bird species documented in the reserve.
 Notable birds include the Woodwards' batis and Grey waxbill, among hundreds of other species adapted to the dry woodland and savanna habitat.
 Birdwatching is a source of tourism in the reserve.